-During the six months ended September 30, 2015, the following significant transactions occurred:
+During the nine months ended December 31, 2015, the following significant transactions occurred:

 - In May 2015, we invested \$16.3 million in Brunswick Bowling Products, Inc. ("Brunswick") through a combination of secured first lien debt and equity.
 Brunswick, headquartered in Muskegon, Michigan, is a leader in the recreation industry and provides industry expertise, products, installation and maintenance for the development and renovation of new and existing centers as well as mixed-use facilities across the entertainment industry. - In June 2015, we sold our investment in Roanoke Industries Corp. ("Roanoke").
-As a result of the sale, we received net cash proceeds of \$0.3 million, resulting in a net realized gain of \$0.2 million.
+As a result of the sale, we received net cash proceeds of \$0.3 million, resulting in a realized gain of \$0.2 million.
 In addition, we received full repayment of our debt investment of \$1.7 million. - In July 2015, we invested \$20.9 million in GI Plastek, Inc. ("GI Plastek") through a combination of secured first lien debt and equity.
 GI Plastek, headquartered in Wolfeboro, New Hampshire, is a value-added provider of advanced manufacturing solutions for various non-automotive end markets. - In August 2015, NDLI, Inc. ("NDLI") was acquired by Diligent Delivery Systems ("Diligent").
 As part of this acquisition, we restructured our investment in NDLI, which resulted in the termination of our debt investments in NDLI.
-We received cash proceeds of \$1.9 million and a \$13.0 million secured second lien debt investment in Diligent, which resulted in a net realized loss of \$2.7 million.
+We received cash proceeds of \$1.9 million and a \$13.0 million secured second lien debt investment in Diligent, which resulted in a realized loss of \$2.8 million.
 Diligent, headquartered in Houston, Texas, has provided professional delivery services since 1994. - In September 2015, we sold our investment in Cavert.
-As a result of the sale, we received cash proceeds of \$3.4 million, resulting in dividend income of \$1.5 million and repayment of our equity investment at its cost basis of \$1.8 million.
+As a result of the sale, we received cash proceeds of \$3.4 million, resulting in dividend income of \$1.5 million and repayment of our equity investment at its cost basis of \$1.8 million. - In October 2015, we sold our investment in Funko, which resulted in dividend and other income of \$0.3 million and a realized gain of \$17.0 million.
+In connection with the sale, we received net cash proceeds of \$14.8 million, full repayment of our debt investment of \$9.5 million, receivables of \$3.5 million, recorded within Other assets, net on the accompanying Condensed Consolidated Statement of Assets and Liabilities, and a continuing preferred and common equity investment in Funko with a combined cost basis and fair value of \$0.3 million.
+Additionally, we recorded a tax liability for the net unrealized built-in gain that was realized upon the sale of \$9.6 million within Other liabilities on the accompanying Condensed Consolidated Statement of Assets and Liabilities. - In December 2015, we invested \$19.0 million in Nth Degree, Inc. ("Nth Degree") through a combination of secured first lien debt and preferred equity.
+Nth Degree, headquartered outside of Atlanta, Georgia, is a multifaceted face-to-face event marketing and management services organization. - In December 2015, we restructured our investment in Galaxy Tool Holdings, Inc. ("Galaxy").
+As a result of the restructure, we converted debt with a cost basis of \$10.5 million into preferred equity with a new cost basis and fair value of \$0, which resulted in a realized loss of \$10.5 million. - In December 2015, we restructured our investment in Tread.
+As a result of the restructure, we converted debt with a cost basis of \$9.26 million into preferred equity with a new cost basis and fair value of \$0.4 million.
+As part of the transaction, we also exercised our existing common stock warrants for an exercise price of \$0.2 million.
+As a result of the transaction, we recognized a realized loss of \$8.6 million.